 - Your child has a fever.

-- Your child looks very weak or sleeps more than the usual.
+- Your child is weak or sleeps more than usual.

 - Your child's bowel movement has blood in it or looks like red jelly.